plone/training/deployment/opsworks/maintenance.rst

 Updates
 =======

-Ubuntu security and OS package updates can be automated by adding the following Custom JSON config:
+Ubuntu security and OS package updates can be automated by adding the following Custom JSON configuration:

 .. code-block:: json